Warcraft: Orcs & Humans: Game

 The game's two campaigns are exclusive to each other.

-After several battles against the Human forces, the Orcish campaign culminates with Doomhammer killing Blackhand and overthrowing him, sacking Stormwind, killing King Llane and becoming victorious as the new Warchief.
+After several battles against the Human forces, the Orcish campaign culminates with the Orc commander killing Blackhand and overthrowing him, sacking Stormwind, killing King Llane and becoming victorious as the new Warchief.

 The Human campaign involves the rescue of the trapped Anduin Lothar, and the killing of Medivh, who has become insane.
 King Llane is killed by Garona, but before his death, wishes that the player character becomes the commander of the Human forces.
 The player character marches on Blackrock Spire and destroys the Horde.
 After the Human victory, the player character becomes the new King of Stormwind.

 In WarCraft II: Tides of Darkness, it was revealed that the canonical campaign was the Orcish one, though many events from the Human campaign were confirmed to be canonical in later games, such as the assassination of Llane by Garona and the death of Medivh.